yomex96/steghub/Introduction_to_Jenkins/CI-CD-on-DevOps-Website-Solution.md

 ## Installing Jenkins Server

-Spun up a web server on AWS cloud and SSH into it.
+Turn up a web server on AWS cloud and SSH into it.

 Installing JDK which is an important Java based package required for Jenkins to run.
 ```
 sudo apt update

 sudo apt install default-jdk-headless
 ```
 ![java_installation](images/1.java_installation.jpg)